alexwlchan/alexwlchan.net/src/plumbers-guide-to-git/2-blobs-and-trees.md

 ```

 This looks quite different to the other objects we've seen so far.
+A tree is a list of pointers to other objects -- one object per row.
-There are four parts here:
+There are four parts to the row:

 *   `100644` is the file permissions.
     Git only distinguishes between 644 (non-executable) and 755 (executable).
-*   `blob` tells us that this is a `blob` object (more on that below).
+*   `blob` is the type of the object (more on that below).
 *   `b13...570` is the ID of the file contents we saved in part 1.
 *   `animals.txt` is the name of that file.

 This is enough to completely reconstruct this file: we know what it should be called, what the contents should be, and whether to make it executable.

-But what sort of object is this?
+And what sort of object is this?
-We can call cat-file with "-t" for "type", like so:
+We can call cat-file with "-t" for "type" to find out, like so:

 ```console
 $ git cat-file -t a37f3f668f09c61b7c12e857328f587c311e5d1d